 What do you collect?

-In 1988 I transferred back to Brisbane and the collection began to slowly increase in number, but I was disappointed that I couldn't find more and living far removed from Europe and the US meant I had little knowledge of what could be collected.
+In 1988 I transferred back to Brisbane and the collection began to slowly increase in size, but I was disappointed that I couldn't find more and living far removed from Europe and the US meant I had little knowledge of what could be collected.

+1992 was the Centenary of tolkien's birth and over the next few years many books of Tolkien titles and related subjects were published.
+As well as local publications, I began acquiring books from overseas publishers.
 By the time the movie ("Fellowship of the Ring") was released at the end of 2001, I already had a sizeable collection mainly comprising books but I also had acquired pewter pieces, a chess set, audio books, calendars, cards, maps and posters.

 With the release of the movies I diversified the collection considerably and books for a time took a secondary role in my search for new acquisitions.
 I now have a large number of movie related items in my collection.